rafeca/email-templates/README.md

 $  rake "sendmail[youremailadress@gmail.com]"
 ```

-To send any other email, just add the filename as the second parameter:
+To send any other email (a different html file inside the repo folder), just add the filename as the second parameter:

 ```bash
 $  rake "sendmail[youremailadress@gmail.com,statement_points]"